 Use a soil thermometer to check the temperature of the soil at planting depth.

 For indoor starts, room temperatures are often below ideal starting temperatures for warm weather seeds, like tomatoes and peppers.
 Use a germination mat, if necessary.

 If the garden soil is heavy clay or hard, it is difficult for seedlings to work their way up through the soil.
 It may also be difficult for the seedling’s tiny roots to grow through the soil.

-Small rocks, stones and debris, can keep seedlings from emerging.
+Small rocks, stones, and debris can keep seedlings from emerging.

-Prior to planting, remove, rocks, wood and other debris, that can impede
+Before planting, remove, rocks, wood, and other debris, that can impede a seedling from emerging.

 Work plenty of compost, and peat moss into the soil to loosen it up.

 Garden Tip for heavy soils: When planting seeds, don’t cover them in heavy garden soil.
 Use seed starter soil to cover them.

-Seeds are part of the diet of squirrels, chipmunks, mice, many birds,
+Seeds are part of the diet of squirrels, chipmunks, mice, many birds, and some insects.

-If your seeds didn’t sprout, dig a small area up, to see if the seeds are
+If your seeds didn’t sprout, dig a small area up, to see if the seeds are there.

 Check the seed packet for the number of days to germination.
 If you saved seeds and do not have the information, check our site for information on the plant(s) you are growing.

 Germination times assume optimum sprouting conditions.
 The actual number of days will be equal to, or greater than, the days to germination.

 Under less than ideal conditions, seeds will take longer to sprout.

-||Using fresh seed is always recommended.
+Using fresh seeds is always recommended.

 Unfortunately, saved seeds are often stored in less than ideal conditions.

-The only way to assure that seeds are viable, is to do a seed germination
+The only way to assure that seeds are viable is to do a seed germination test.

 Seed companies are constantly performing this test, to assure product quality.
 As a result, store-bought, current-year seeds are almost always viable.

 You can perform a seed germination test of your own.
 It is best to do so weeks before you plant them.

 If you didn’t use all the seeds during planting, do a germination test.

 Sometimes, with indoor plant starts, the plant wilts and dies shortly after sprouting.
 This Is NOT due to the quality of the seed.
 But, it certainly is a major problem.

 Once the seedling has sprouted, bad seeds are no longer an issue.

 Rather, this is a sign of Damping Off Disease.
 It is deadly to young seedlings.
 But, it is easily avoided.